TheJacksonLaboratory/ezomero/README.md

 ### `post_dataset(conn, dataset_name, project_id, description)`

 Creates a new dataset.
-Returns a (new) dataset ID.
+Returns a (new) dataset ID. `project_id` does not need to be in the same group as the user's default group.

 ### `post_image(conn, image, image_name, description=None, dataset_id=None, source_image_id=None, channel_list=None)`